open-traits-network/open-traits-network.github.io/_members/README.md

+The member registration process is as follows:

+1. prospective member opens a "register member" github issue via https://github.com/open-traits-network/open-traits-network.github.io/issues/new/choose
+2. prospective member fills out the member registration form provided in the member [registration issue template](../.github/ISSUE_TEMPLATES/member-registration.md)
+3. prospective member submits the issue
+4. OTN editor reviews the registration request, asking for information if needed via issue.
+5. on approval, OTN editor creates a new member file
+6. OTN editor notifies new member via issue comment.
+7. OTN editor closes issue

+If you'd like to improve the registration process, please open an issue and make suggestions.

 # Creating a member file

-To create a new member files, first copy the text in the code formatted box below, including the three dashes at the top and bottom of the text.
+To create a new member file, first copy the text in the code formatted box below or re-use the template via an issue provided through the member registration process, including the three dashes at the top and bottom of the text.
 Next, go to the top of the page and click `Create new file` which is located on the top right, second menu down.
 Paste the copied text into the large textbox and fill in the information as per the instructions below.
 Leave a space after the colon on each line.
 Enter the same `id` in the small textfield at the top (the web link), which is your name with dashed instead of spaces (e.g., joshua-s-madin).

 - `layout:` leave this as member
 - `id:` enter your name with dashed instead of spaces (e.g., joshua-s-madin)